 You may desire to have a blog that is primarily for you and your family.
 Some parents have begun blogs dedicated to chronicling the growth of their children through photos.
 Others use a blog purely to discuss their daily life.
-If you would like to blog purly as an emotional outlet, that is perfectly fine!
-Just remember, there are plenty of people out there who would love to see or read your content, so if that is ok with you, make it available!
+If you would like to blog purely as an emotional outlet, that is perfectly fine!
+Just remember, there are plenty of people out there who would love to see or read your content, so if that is okay with you, make it available!

 Start Blogging: SEO, RSS, Feed, Affiliate??
 What Language Is This?

 Some of the terminology gives me headaches still.
 Probably one of the best helps I found when starting to blog was the forum on the site where I blogged.
 Most bloggers are relatively helpful and one of the greatest blogging tips you can get is to simply ask.
 With that said, the most useful advice I can give is to be confident; don't get overwhelmed.
 There are 15 year olds that don't have a clue about life that blog and do very well.
 If they can do it, SO CAN YOU!